Catalpa: GC for a Low-Variance Software Stack: Introduction

-In combination with the copying young-space and a reference-counting old-space~\cite{urc,intrc}, and the fact that \bosque prevents cycles and values are immutable, the proposed \gc collector satisfies our goals of bounded collector pauses and constant memory overhead.
-Empirically, \Cref{sec:experimental}, the $50^{\text{th}}$ percentile GC pause time is \pmpause with an astonishing $99^{\text{th}}$ percentile pause time of \pnpause and, by construction \Cref{thm:overhead}, the reserve memory overhead is proportional to the size of the nursery.
-In addition, the immutability of values and elimination of read/write barriers leads to an amortized constant cost per allocation (\Cref{thm:fixedwork}) and guarantee that each collection can recover either all recoverable or at least enough to cover a full cycle of allocation requests (\Cref{sec:algo-overview}).
-Finally, as shown in \Cref{sec:algo-overview,sec:implementation}, the application code does not pay any cost for the GC implementation. and the algorithm even works nicely with conservative collection~\cite{conservativegc}, enabling the compiler to skip root-maps, and easily support pointers into the stack and interior value pointers!
+We show that such a system is possible in \Cref{sec:theory} and present a practical design and implementation of the \gc collector in \Cref{sec:algo-overview,sec:implementation}.
+Empirically, we validate (\Cref{sec:experimental}) that this design is effective with at $50^{\text{th}}$ percentile GC pause time is less than \pfiftytime with an astonishing $99^{\text{th}}$ percentile pause time of under \pnintyninetime and, the reserve memory overhead is proportional to the size of the nursery of \defaultnursurysize.
+In addition, the immutability of values and elimination of read/write barriers leads to an amortized constant cost per allocation and guarantee that each collection can recover either all recoverable or at least enough to cover a full cycle of allocation requests (\Cref{sec:algo-overview}).
+Finally, as shown in \Cref{sec:algo-overview,sec:implementation}, the application code does not pay any cost for the GC implementation and the algorithm works with conservative collection~\cite{conservativegc}, enabling the compiler to skip root-maps, and easily support pointers into the stack and interior value pointers.

+In summary the key contributions of this paper are: \begin{enumerate} \item The formalization of the \emph{no-tradeoff memory subsystem happiness} property, along with associated theorems and proofs, as a key objective for modern language/runtime/gc systems (\Cref{sec:theory}). \item A demonstration, via a novel GC construction (\Cref{sec:algo-overview,sec:implementation}), that existing impossibility results~\cite{pathalogical,understandcost} do not apply to languages with the features of \bosque. \item An experimental evaluation of the collector showing that, in addition to its theoretical guarantees, the combined language/runtime system achieves (very) low and predictable pause times along with low memory overheads in practice (\Cref{sec:experimental}). \end{enumerate}